ExoSkeletons/CS-F-WM/README.md

 * Setup Login (OAuth 2.0 Google API)
   * Place your `oauth_client.json` in `/data`.
 * *Setup Email Database \[Optional]*
-  * Add the following to `config.yml` or in the Firestore config collection.
+  * Specify the following in `config.yml` or in the Firestore config collection.
   ```json lines
   {
     email: {